4.151

 top Introduction

-ReaScript is a feature that allows you to run Python scripts within REAPER.
-From within the script, you can call any REAPER action, and also call back into most of the REAPER API functions (the same API used by compiled REAPER plug-ins and extensions).
+ReaScript is a feature that allows you to edit, run and debug scripts within REAPER.
+Scripts are simple text files from which you can call any REAPER action, and also call back into most of the REAPER API functions (the same API used by compiled REAPER plug-ins and extensions).
 ReaScript can be used to create anything from advanced macros to full-featured REAPER extensions.

 top Requirements

 Once Python is installed, REAPER should automatically detect it, and ReaScript will work.
-If REAPER does not detect Python, you can enter the Python install directory in REAPER preferences, under Plug-Ins/ReaScript.
+If REAPER does not detect Python, you can enter the Python install directory manually in REAPER preferences.

-From within REAPER, under the Help menu, choose "HTML lists/ReaScript documentation".
-This will open a web page with some basic documentation, and a complete list of all REAPER API functions that can be called from ReaScript.
+From within REAPER, under the Help menu, choose "ReaScript documentation".
+This will open a web page with a complete list of REAPER Extension API functions that can be called from ReaScript.
+This help page will also explain the basics of how to call API functions and how to import functions/modules from other ReaScripts, and list additional REAPER-specific built-in functions that are available for each scripting language.

 There is extensive online documentation for Python 2 and Python 3.